AltARed State by Eugene Soh

 In a time of extended isolation that has compelled us to look inward, we may find ourselves

 grappling with questions of identity and significance.
-AltARed State is an invitation to discover how you might have been affected in this new and constantly evolving state in which we live.
+AltARed State was an invitation to discover how you might have been affected in this new and constantly evolving state in which we live.

-Galvanising the power of art and technology to bring to life what resides only in our minds, this interactive installation situates the viewer in the centre of the work (and the world that Soh has created).
-Through Augmented Reality (AR) filters designed to respond to emotional cues and facial expressions, viewers can invoke fantastical imagery inspired by Surrealism and folklore, prompting us to consider our place in the world and unattended aspects of our psyche.
+Galvanising the power of art and technology to bring to life what resides only in our minds, this interactive installation situated the viewer in the centre of the work (and the world that Soh created).
+Through Augmented Reality (AR) filters designed to respond to emotional cues and facial expressions, viewers could invoke fantastical imagery inspired by Surrealism and folklore, prompting them to consider our place in the world and unattended aspects of our psyche.